genfengl/TicTacToe/README.md

 - Started coding from the top section of the page - NAV
 - Used flexbox for layout

+### themeChange
+- Used css animation to create a sliding action when clicking on the palette icon to open the div of theme selection

 ## main-content
 - Used flexbox for layout